Leadership

 Maryellen Gusic, MD

-Advance the leadership competencies of mid-career academic pediatric health professionals
+Advancing Pediatric Leaders (APL) is a 2-year program designed to advance the leadership competencies of mid-career academic pediatric health professionals.

 Program Objectives: